 Designed by world-renowned architect Dan Meis, the new stadium for Everton Football Club will be built at Bramley-Moore Dock and will have a transformational impact on North Liverpool.

 The dockland is part of Peel L&P's £5.5bn Liverpool Waters development and the club is proposing a new landmark waterfront stadium with a capacity of 52,000 on the most northern part of the site.

 The club has been at Goodison Park since 1892 but its proposed new home on the banks of the River Mersey will comprise four distinctive stands of equal height with a brick base and glass and steel at roof level.
 Evertonians will be as close to the action as regulations allow and a large steep home stand to the south will house 13,000 Blues on matchdays.
 A Fan Plaza to the east of the stadium will allow the club to animate the build-up to kick-off and could also be used on non-matchdays as outdoor event, community or a music venue for up to 14,000 people.

 The stadium will offer future flexibility as both the lower tiers in the North and South stands will make it easy to adopt rail seating and, should legislation change in the future, they could also be converted into areas for safe standing.

-Following a period of public consultation, a planning application is due to be submitted by the end of 2019.
+Following a period of public consultation, a planning application was submitted at the end of 2019.
 If planning permission is granted, the club hopes that works could begin in 2020 and estimate an approximate three-year build for the stadium.